 For those students who anticipate studying chemistry beyond the introductory level, we encourage you to begin the study of chemistry in your first year.
 To take any advanced chemistry course (including organic chemistry), you must complete introductory chemistry lecture (CHEM 121 & 124 or CHEM 122) and lab (CHEM 123 & 126) sequence.
 This sequence fulfills requirements for chemistry & biochemistry majors (as well as some other majors) and the pre-med program.

-Introductory Chemistry (CHEM 121) is designed for students who desire a thorough coverage of the chemistry fundamentals.
+Introductory Chemistry (CHEM 121) is a two semester course designed for students who desire a thorough coverage of the chemistry fundamentals.
 Most, but not all, students have taken high-school chemistry.
 The course typically has larger enrollments than CHEM 122.

 Students planning to continue beyond one year of chemistry and students enrolled in CHEM 122 must also enroll in Introductory Chemistry Lab (CHEM 123).